 The front door leads into the living room where you will find 2 lovely sofas, TV with French and English satellite freeview channels.
 A Perigordine stone fireplace with a wood burning stove, natural stone walls, and a beamed ceiling.
 A large dining table and chairs.

 The french doors lead directly to the pool terrace, where guests can dine out in the wooden gazebo, enjoying the wonderful views of the valley and the nearby prehistoric, Unesco site, La Roque Saint-Christophe.

 On the ground floor there are two double bedrooms, each with its own en suite shower room.
 A third bedroom with a double and single bed is situated upstairs, also with en suite shower room.

 The fully fitted kitchen has electric fan oven, gas hob and dishwasher to help you prepare and enjoy the local specialities from the markets.

 Plenty of pots, pans, crockery, glassware and cutlery.

 The dining area is located in the living room and consists of an extending round table and chairs.

-The living room provides a large sofa and armchairs.
+The living room has 2 large sofas and armchairs.
 English and French satellite tv, dvd player.